GTV (Ghana): History

+Programmes

-GTV currently broadcasts shows from international networks from regions such as Europe, US, UK, and Asia.
-Some of these shows and networks include: In The House, The Cosby Show, Taina, Becker, Everybody Loves Raymond, The Oprah Winfrey Show, Family Matters, Moesha, Soul Food, King of Queens, CNN, PBS, Cartoon Network, NBA, Fresh Prince of Bel Air, Passions, Touched by an Angel, BBC Radio, as well as a host of others.
+GTV currently and formerly broadcasts shows from international networks from regions such as Europe, US, and Asia.
+Some of these shows include: In The House, The Cosby Show, Taina, Becker, Everybody Loves Raymond, The Oprah Winfrey Show, Family Matters, Moesha, Soul Food, The King of Queens, CNN, PBS, Cartoon Network, NBA, The Fresh Prince of Bel Air, Passions, Touched by an Angel, BBC Radio, as well as a host of others.
 Though most of these shows are no longer broadcast on GTV, they once did or still are.

-GTV also shows many foreign movies, particularly American movies, as well as African-American music videos.
-Although entertaining, most of the shows on GTV are either educational (for example, portraits of Ghanaian artists like Eric Adjetey Anang), or attempt to address Ghanaian social issues.
+GTV also shows many foreign films, particularly US films, as well as music videos by US Black acts.
+Although entertaining, most of the shows on GTV are either educational (for example, portraits of Ghanaian artists such as Eric Adjetey Anang), or attempt to address Ghanaian social issues.
 The station also broadcasts live international events like the Olympic Games, FIFA World Cup, Miss World and Miss Universe.
-Local competitors of GTV TV-Network include TV3 and Metro TV, and all TV broadcast in Ghana located Accra.
+Local competitors of GTV Television Network include TV3 and Metro TV, and all TV broadcast in Ghana located Accra.